gabrielfalcao/sponge/docs/controller.rst

 ------------------

 ``object_list``
-    A list, tuple, Django ``QuerySet``, or other sliceable object with a ``count()`` or ``__len__()`` method.
+    A list, tuple or other sliceable object with a ``count()`` or ``__len__()`` method.

 ``per_page``